Why Visit Brno in the Czech Republic – and not Prague?

 Although Brno is the little brother, it has something that Prague doesn’t have – a famous ossuary, an underground site for the remains of bones and skulls.

-Joseph II closed St James Churchyard down in 1784, and little by little the city forgot about the ossuary.
+Joseph II closed down St James Churchyard in 1784, and little by little, the city forgot about the ossuary.
 Strikingly, it was not rediscovered until 2001!

 Read next: Visit Prague Castle and Exploring Bratislava